liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/13-macros.markdown

 # Macros [](id=freemarker-macros)

 Macros let you assign theme template fragments to a variable.
 This keeps your theme templates from becoming cluttered and makes them easier to read.

+Note that **Velocity templates are supported, but deprecated as of Liferay Portal CE 7.0 and Liferay DXP**.
+It's recommended that you convert your Velocity theme templates to FreeMarker at your earliest convenience to avoid issues.
+This tutorial covers both FreeMarker and Velocity template macros to help with your conversion process.

 The syntax for a macro is straightforward.
 A macro directive is defined containing the template fragment.
 For example, below is the macro directive for
 @product@'s Control Menu:

 FreeMarker: